s33dunda/blog/docs/posts/Principle-Horticulture/Cultivating-Your-Local-Garden.md

 ## Preparing the Soil: Why Dev Containers and Devbox Matter

-Today we're going to plant the first seedlings in what will eventually become a flourishing garden.
-We'll start with the soil preparation - creating consistent, reproducible local development environments with Dev Containers and Devbox before we move on to cultivating a full Kubernetes ecosystem with ArgoCD.
+Today we're going to plant a seedling in our local garden.
+We'll start with the soil preparation - creating consistent, reproducible local development environments with Dev Containers and Devbox.
+Then we'll plant a simple Go application, before we move on to cultivating a full Kubernetes ecosystem with ArgoCD.

-But first, let's address the garden slug in the room: _Why bother with specialized development environment tools when you could just install everything directly on your machine?_

-The answer is in the metaphor.
-Would you plant directly in unprepared soil, full of rocks and without proper pH balance?
-Of course not.
-Your local development environment needs the same careful preparation.

 <!-- more -->